Rhinoplasty Los Angeles, CA

 Dr. Hughes has expertise in both primary (first time) rhinoplasty or revision rhinoplasty (secondary, tertiary) and can improve your nose after previous surgery or trauma.
 Even if you were not satisfied with your first surgery by another surgeon, do not despair.
 Dr. Hughes has a solution for you.
 About 25% of Dr. Hughes’s rhinoplasties each year are revisions of rhinoplasties done elsewhere.

 Much discussion these days is given to ethnic rhinoplasty.
-Dr. Hughes operates on people of all ethnicities, Caucasian, Hispanic, African American, Middle Eastern, and Asian among others.
-Although each ethnicity may have features that are more prevalent, the individual and the goals of that individual and not the ethnic group are what really matters.
+Dr. Hughes operates on people of all ethnic categories – Caucasian, Latin (Hispanic), African American, and Asian among others.
+Although each ethnicity may have features that are more prevalent, the individual and the goals of that individual and not the ethnic group are what really matters in the evaluation for rhinoplasty and for the rhinoplasty goals of that individual and, ultimately, the results.

 Each patient is assessed as an individual, and plans are made for an operation that is tailored to achieve the goals of that patient.